Marielle is a first class animal lover and fanatic reader. She obtained her Bachelor of Animal Sciences from the University of Wageningen.

 Necessary Comfort Items for Your Pup

-- A Crate: Most people don't like the idea of a crate, however, it is necessary for this young, new life.
-It's a place for the pup to retreat to when sound/energy stimulation can become overwhelming.
+- A Crate: Most people don't like the idea of a crate; however, it is necessary for this young, new life.
+It's a place for the pup to retreat to when sound or energy stimulation can become overwhelming.
 It's also a great place to keep the pup when you're out of the house or sleeping (build this up!), so there won't be any ehm . . . 'accidents' inside the house.
 It's also a good way to potty train your little barker.
 Make sure the crate is big enough for the pup to grow into.
-A small puppy can grow up very fast unless it's a small breed of course.
-Also be sure that your small Houdini can't get out of the crate, so make sure it's sturdy as well.
+A small puppy can grow up very fast unless it's a small breed, of course.
+Also, be sure that your small Houdini can't get out of the crate, so make sure it's sturdy as well.

 - A Bed: Imagine coming home with your new owner, and they lay you down in this hard metal crate.
 That won't do!
-You need to buy your new lover a soft and nice bed, a decently sized crate, and comfortable bed to sleep on.
-There are so many options here, that it's a matter of preference.
+You need to buy your new pet a soft and nice bed and an appropriately sized crate.
+There are so many options that it's a matter of preference.
 Be aware that not every dog likes every bed!
 Don't be like me and go out to buy your pup a $60 bed only to see that they prefer laying on the floor in front of it.
-Keep the receipt, it's just a tip.
+Keep the receipt.
+It's just a tip.
 Some stores allow you to bring your pup, so why not let them choose their own bed?
-If you have a breed which is known for having physical problems, you can look into orthopedic beds as well.
+If you have a breed that is known for having physical problems, you can look into orthopedic beds as well.

 Leash Walking, I.D.
 Tags, and Potty Supplies

 - A Collar: With the leash comes the collar—a properly fitting collar.
 Not one where the pup can slip their head out of.
-Also be sure that the collar is of a good quality material (like a sturdy leather one), so that it won't break easily, or your pup can chew its way out of (trust me on this one).
-Preferably find a collar which can grow with the pup and be adjusted, and if possible, with an extra buckle, because . . .
+Also, be sure that the collar is a high-quality material (like a sturdy leather one).
+You don't want one that will easily break or be easily chewed through (trust me on this one).
+Preferably find a collar that can grow with the pup and be adjusted, and if possible, with an extra buckle.

 - An Identification Tag: With the collar comes the tag.
 Engrave the tag with the pup's name and your personal information.
-It is very needed if your little hole digger gets away, and you want it to find their way home again.
-You can usually get these engraved in most stores, and are available in different designs.
+It is crucial if your little hole digger gets away, and you want it to find its way home again.
+You can usually get these engraved in most stores, and they are available in different designs.